Best Fairway Woods For High Handicappers

 - Higher ball speed from a hotter face cup: we’ve taken our industry-leading forged hyper speed face cup and made it hotter and thinner for even more speed and a large sweet spot.
 Is that something you might be interested in we thought so

-Another one by Callaway, the Callaway XR16 clubs were released back in mid-2016, so it is a little older compared to the Great Big Bertha Epic we have discussed above.
-As a result of this situation, the XR16 is relatively more affordable.
-So, it is an excellent choice for those with a strict budget.
+Another winner from Callaway, the XR16 fairway woods were released back in mid-2016, so they are a little older compared to the Great Big Bertha Epic we featured above.
+Since it’s an older model, the XR16 is available at a reduced price.
+It’s an excellent choice for those on a tight budget.

-The XR16 features the reinvented ‘Warbird’ sole of the original Big Bertha fairways, which many regards as a legend since its introduction over 20 years ago.
-It may look more modern and totally different, but the basic principle is similar: a large contour on the sole from front to back, combined with another one from heel to toe.
-The result of this sole design is an excellent lie angle and address position.
-The lower central point of the sole also makes it more playable in longer grass, making the XR16 playable from all types of lie and slopes, even the semi-rough.
+The XR16 features the reintroduced ‘Warbird’ sole of the original Big Bertha, which has become positively legendary since its introduction over 20 years ago.
+It’s a modern and updated look, but the basic principle is similar: a pronounced contour on the sole from front to back, combined with a smooth rounding from heel to toe.
+The result of this sole design is a great look at address: the wood nestles comfortably behind the ball, inspiring confidence.
+The lower midpoint of the sole also makes it more playable in longer grass, making the XR16 useful from all types of lies and slopes, even the rough.

-What is really notable from the XR16 is the feel and sound.
-During impact, the XR16 is very responsive with light, pleasant vibration.
-On well-struck hits, it will produce a very nice ‘zing’ sound, which is satisfying.
-A true classic Callaway regarding feel and sound.
+What’s really exceptional from the XR16 are the feel and sound.
+At impact, the XR16 is very responsive with light, pleasant vibration.
+On well-struck hits, it delivers a solid *thwack*, a satisfying confirmation of a good swing.

 The XR16 features a stock Fujikura Speeder Evolution 565 in red, which looks as good as it plays.
-It is very light and stable, which truly complements the XR16 head.
+It is light and stable, perfectly complementing the XR16 head.

-Distance-wise, however, we can say that XR16 is average, mainly because it doesn’t feature the newer technologies found in the Callaway Great Big Bertha Epic or the TaylorMade 2017 M2.
-The flight trajectory is relatively low, which often hinders its forgiveness.
-It is, however, still very decent compared to other options available in the market.
+Distance-wise, however, the XR16 is average, mainly because it doesn’t feature the newer carbon composite technologies found in the Callaway Great Big Bertha Epic or the TaylorMade 2017 M2.
+The flight trajectory is relatively low, which reduces its forgiveness.
+It is, however, still a good choice compared to other similarly-priced options available in the market.

-The Callaway XR16 Fairway is an excellent all-around choice, which is equally as good from the fairway and off the tee as from tough lies and semi-rough.
-Considering its affordability, it is an excellent choice for those looking for a versatile option.
+In summary, the Callaway XR16 Fairway is an excellent all-around choice that’s equally as good from the fairway and off the tee as from tough lies and rough.
+Considering its affordability, it is an excellent choice for those looking for a versatile, budget-friendly option.

 Cobra King F6 Fairway Woods